 Commonwealth Shakespeare's productions are always fast-paced, entertaining, and thought-provoking.

-Bottom Line: Will You Enjoy Macbeth?
+Bottom Line: Will You Enjoy this Year's Production?

-You can be sure Boston's own Shakespearean troupe will deliver a compelling, contemporary performance to leave you entertained ... and perhaps with a few new insights.
+Commonwealth Shakespeare Company excels at making even the most difficult plays accessible and entertaining, and in delivering a compelling, contemporary performance to leave you entertained ... and perhaps with a few new insights.

 Where to Stay Nearby